openrocket/openrocket/docs/source/user_guide/advanced_rocket_design.rst

 **********************

-In this section, advanced design principles and concepts are discussed, with step-by-step instructions describing how to incorporate these techniques into designs created in *OpenRocket*.
+In this section, advanced design principles and concepts are discussed, with step-by-step instructions describing how to incorporate these techniques into designs created in OpenRocket.
 Implementing the techniques described in this section may require specialized materials and electronic devices intended for use only by experienced rocketeers.

 Advanced rocket design encompasses configurations for high power rockets generally, including:

-- recovery systems
+- Recovery systems
-- through-the-wall fin construction
+- Through-the-wall fin construction
-- electronic and dual deployment
+- Electronic and dual deployment
-- complex multi-staging (such as motor racking) and motor clustering
+- Complex multi-staging (such as motor racking) and motor clustering
-- roll stabilization
+- Roll stabilization

-Additionally, you may find that using mass and center of gravity (CG) overrides will improve *OpenRocket* flight and recovery simulation accuracy.
+Additionally, you may find that using mass and center of gravity (CG) overrides will improve OpenRocket flight and recovery simulation accuracy.

 .. contents:: Table of Contents